Nickolas-Stenstrom/CS-Capstone-Project/README.md

                           and the last type just displays the same dialog each time it is interacted with.
 You can find the code for each of the different types of interactable objects in the Interactable.cs, InteractableNeedsObject.cs, and InteractablePassword.cs files in the Scripts folder.
                           There were a few variations of these classes I had to make for some specific parts in the game, which are the InteractableDoor.cs and
                           Candle.cs files in the Scripts folder.
+Interacting with an interactable object also brings up a dialog box.
+The code for the dialog boxes is in the

   - Puase Menu: The player can press the Esc key or click the pause button to pause the game.
 In the pause screen, the player also has the options to quit the game or view the controls.
 The code for this is in the Pause_UI.cs script inside the UI_Scripts folder in the Scripts folder.